Why Choose USF

 How to Apply

-The Master's in Sport Management Program starts each January and July at the San Francisco campus and every July at the Los Angeles Area location in Orange, California.
+The Sport Management Master's Program starts each January and July at the San Francisco campus and every July at the Southern California location in Orange, California.
 As admission is competitive, candidates should exercise great care when preparing their application to The Master's Program.

 How to Apply

-You can scan and upload your application items to your USF online application account.
-Please ensure that your scanned documents are easy to read and printable.
-If you are submitting test scores, you must request that official scores are sent to USF.
-You are encouraged to submit your completed application several weeks before the deadline.
+, where you can submit/upload all of the required application documents through your application account.
+If you submit test scores, please request that official scores are sent to USF by ETS or IELTS.
+You are encouraged to submit your application and supporting documents several weeks before the deadline.

 Admission Requirements and Undergraduate Background